danjhd/cfn101-workshop/workshop/content/_index.md

 Welcome to the AWS CloudFormation Workshop!

-The intent of this workshop is to educate builders about the features of [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and how to get started building quickly.
+This workshop intends to educate builders about the features of [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and how to get started building quickly.

 A background in CloudFormation, command line, git, and development workflows is not required.